cincheo/ini/README.md

 Note that the binding of ``hello``, also defines the functional type ``(String) => String``, since INI cannot infer it from the function implementation.

-# Type Safety and Model Checking
+# WIP: Type Safety and Model Checking

 One of the most difficult point when building distributed applications (such as complex data pipelines and distributed computations), is  to ensure that they behave as expected.
 Since debugging them can be quite a complicated task, it is crucial to eliminate programming mistakes up-front as much as possible.
 To that purpose, INI provides two well-known mechanisms: strong typing through *Type Inference*, and formal validation through *Model Checking*.